asimihsan/notes/[frwk] ios_notes.md

 -	_Managed object context_ instance of `NSManagedObjectContext`.
 Manages objects, does life-cycle management, validation, relationship maintenance, undo/redo.
 -	_Managed object model_ is instance of `NSManagedObjectModel`, object that represents schema.
 Collection of `NSEntityDescription` objects.
 Entity descripiton describes entity in terms of name, class, properties.
 -	_Persistent store coordinator_: instance of `NSPersistentStoreCoordinator`.
 Manages collection of _persistent object stores_.
 Persistent object store represents external store file.
--	Entity is Event, attributes are creation date, lattitude, and location.
+-	Entity is Event, attributes are creation date, lattitude, and longitude.
 -	Many ways to edit the model, reference: _Xcode Tools for Core Data_.
 -	Select `Locations.xcdatamodel`, Editor -> Add Entity.
 Then Add Attributes to the Entity.
 Rename, define type.
 -	p25: common to have custom managed object class